James is from Birmingham, England, and enjoys watching the sport of football.

 1. Religious Beginnings

 Birmingham City were formed over 140 years ago in 1875 by cricketers based at the nearby Holy Trinity Church who were eager to fill their time during the cold winter months.
 The club was originally known as Small Heath Alliance.
-In 1888, the named was shortened to simply Small Heath, and in 1905, the club changed their identity completely by calling themselves Birmingham Football Club.
+In 1888, the name was shortened to simply Small Heath, and in 1905, the club changed their identity completely by calling themselves Birmingham Football Club.
 In 1943, 'City' was added to the name to give the club its present identity.

 After brief spells in the Bordesley Green and Sparkbrook areas of the city, the club settled into the Muntz Street Stadium in Small Heath, where they would play from 1877 to 1906.
 Blues moved into their current ground of St. Andrews, also in Small Heath, in that same year and still play there today.
 The ground takes its name from the Parish Church that had been constructed in 1846 and stood adjacent to the ground until its demolition in 1985.